Mechazo11/Optimal_One_Stage_Spur_Gear_Design_Using_Genetic_Algorithm/README.md

 ## ADDITIONAL MATERIALS
 + A pdf copy of Chapter 15
-+ A pdf copy of the report that used this code for the class project
++ A pdf copy of the class report
 + Some papers used for the literature study

 ## DISCLAIMER